ccamara/reveal-hugo/content/2019-06-13-accessibility-workshop/previously.md

 ## About OSM

 * Sidewalks do not always conform a good network
-* Difficult to add information if you are not used to it
+* Difficult to add information if you are not used to it (technical skills)
 * Lack of total control -> Uncertainty (about data)
 * Some keys/values are limited
 * Difficulties in tracing/crediting the work